Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C, which includes the Passion According to St. Luke

 We have some descriptions of crucifixions from the Jewish historian Josephus, including an historical corroboration of the crucifixion of Jesus.
 And recent archaeological discoveries, including skeletal remains of a crucified man in first century Jerusalem, have added to our knowledge of the act.
 The victim was stripped and whatever clothes he had were divided among the squad of soldiers.
 Since the victim’s arms were usually tied with ropes to the crossbeam he was carrying, nailing the hands (or more likely the wrists) served only to inflict pain by damaging nerves.
 If Jesus was not carrying his crossbeam his arms wouldn’t have been tied to it.
 This would have required nailing.
 The victim, fastened to the cross beam, was hoisted into place on the upright post.
 The feet straddled the upright post and the skeletal remains of the crucified man shows that his feet were nailed through his heels to the post.
 To prevent the body from slipping forward, the upright post often had a small pole or seat on which the victim uncomfortably sat— not a foot rest, as artists’ portrayals often show.
 This made the cross Jesus’ throne and being hoisted up onto it his enthronement.

-So from the throne of the cross Luke reports three “words” from King Jesus.
+Luke reports three “words” from King Jesus on the cross.
 First, Jesus grants a royal pardon to his executioners: “Father, forgive them; for they don’t know what they are doing”.
 Second, Jesus grants the petition of the thief crucified next to him, who admits his guilt and asks Jesus to remember him when he come into his kingdom.
 “Today you will be with me in Paradise,” Jesus promises.
 Third, Jesus utters the words from Psalm 31:5, “Father, into your hands I commend I spirit,” and breathes his last.
 His death comes surprisingly quick.
 Luke mentions no spear thrust into Jesus’ side.